 The best way to make fermented quinoa is to mix cooked quinoa with a lactic bacterial culture.
-This allows the probiotic culture to break down the complex starches to improved digestibility and nutrient availability.
+This allows the probiotic culture to break down the complex starches to improve digestibility and nutrient availability.
 It also provides a good dose of probiotics!

 As a fermentation enthusiast, I’ve tried fermenting most everything.
 And fermenting quinoa prior to cooking wasn’t that successful.
 The grain is easy to sprout but didn’t soften enough to ferment.
-However, quinoa flour can be used to make a gluten-free sourdough starter.

-What can you do with Fermented Quinoa
+What can you do with Fermented Quinoa?

 Fermented quinoa is moister than ordinary cooked quinoa.
 The added lactic culture isn’t fully absorbed by the already cooked grains.
 However, it’s perfect for any dish that would work well with extra creamy quinoa.